The Gambling Law Review: Austria

 The licensing process, the licensing authority, the eligibility requirements for applicants, the information applicants must provide and the period of validity of licences vary depending on the type of gaming activities that the respective licence regulates.

-The Federal Minister of Finance may grant the single licence for lotteries, electronic lotteries and VLTs after a transparent public tender process.
+The Tax Office Austria may grant the single licence for lotteries, electronic lotteries and VLTs after a transparent public tender process.
 As this licence has been granted with a term until 2027, this chapter will forgo further considerations in this regard.

-The Federal Minister of Finance may grant up to 15 licences for land-based casinos.
+The Tax Office Austria may grant up to 15 licences for land-based casinos.
 Twelve of the 15 casino licences have been granted with a term until 2027.
 As it is unknown whether the remaining three licences will be retendered, this chapter will also refrain from an analysis of the licensing process for land-based casinos.

 The five state laws regulating slot machines outside of land-based casinos all require the applicants to be corporations with at least a share capital of €8,000 for each licensed slot machine.
 Additionally, professional qualifications and proof of creditworthiness is also required.
 The licences are valid for between 10 and 15 years at the most, depending on the state.
 The state laws do not provide for separate licence-renewal procedures.